noerjeffries/START-HERE/DEVELOPMENT_ROADMAP.md

 We just published our first prototype with the channel "Related Content" , powered by [Laterals News API](https://lateral.io/publishing) and broadcasted into a [Hypothes.is group](https://hypothes.is/groups/KG9bL1Bm/related-articles).

-Currently we are working on the feature of retrieving relevant content from a **science community-trusted** network of blogs, news outlets, facebook groups/pages and scholarly(PubMed) or governmental(FDA) databases.
+Currently we are working on the feature to be able to keywords search through the content of outlets **science community** trusts. (i.e. blogs, news, facebook groups/pages, scholarly and governmental databases)

 **[>> Want to have a specific source indexed?](www.worldbrain.io/install_bookmarklet/)**